favorart/allocator/README.md

 # Allocator + Pointer
-Technosphere.ail.ru 2015
+Technosphere.mail.ru 2015

-Memory Allocator class with defragmentation method and the simplest Smart Pointer class.
+The Memory Allocator class with the method of defragmentation and the simplest Smart Pointer class.